 Ray Harryhausen leaves behind his wife of over 50 years, Diana, and their daughter Vanessa.
 Please join your Dragonmaster in offering condolences to the both of them.

 For most of this current Faire season, your humble Dragonmaster has been updating certain segments hither within these Dark Chambers, the better to reflect upon various upcoming New York City events.
-First and foremost among these: Make Music New York on June 21st; whilst your dear Dragonmaster has remained a faithful supporter of that all-day/all-evening music rainbow, I still have not yet physically attended a Make Music New York event, though I do hope to do so in the future.
+First and foremost among these: the just-concluded Make Music New York; whilst your dear Dragonmaster has remained a faithful supporter of that all-day/all-evening music rainbow, I still have not yet physically attended a Make Music New York event, though I do hope to do so in the future.

 In any case, there will be certain times whereby this foolish, ancient old Mage will start forgetting stuff; any time that happens, you're always welcome to contact me, be it in person or through me usual contact info.
 Be a dear, as ever, and stay ye tun'd!

 Well, as usual, your humble Dragonmaster doth find himself having to surrender to that auld adage, "If you want something done, do it your own bloomin' self!"
 Herewith, then, is Blackwolf the Dragonmaster's Countdown of the Longest-Reigning Renaissance Faire Kings and Queens in America!
 Lovely, isn't it?